Spotted a beautiful peacock waiting for the rain.

 But there was no rain.
 And there was no peahen.

 When the peacock opens his feathers, he becomes vulnerable.
 Scary animals such as Tigers can target him easily when he is vulnerable … but he’s okay with it.
-All he wants is the rain so he can dance and bring his head, heart, and soul together in the moment.
+All he wants is the rain so he can dance and bring his head, heart, and soul together at the moment.

 Like the peacock needs the rain and a peahen to participate in the experience he wants to create, humans too need others to participate in the experiences they want to create.